codeforanchorage/2015-Strategic-Plan/README.md

-2015-Strategic-Plan (Under Construction) (cloned from Code for Sac)
+2015-Strategic-Plan
 ===================

-Our plan for 2015.
+Our plan for 2015 (cloned from Code for Sac)

 ##Who We Are
 ###Group Description